 Key Points: Intervene Immediately: Unstable tachyarrhythmias pose significant risk for rapid clinical deterioration that may lead to irreversible end-organ damage or cardiac arrest.
 Clinical Indicators of Instability: Altered Mental Status:…

-Key Points AVRT is a macroreentrant SVT that uses both the AV node and an accessory pathway.
-Orthodromic AVRT conducts down the AV node and up the pathway and is…
+Key Points: AVRT is a re-entrant SVT that requires two limbs: the AV node and an accessory pathway.
+It is an AV node dependent tachycardia.
+Orthodromic AVRT conducts antegrade down…

-Key Points AVNRT is a paroxysmal, regular, usually narrow-complex SVT caused by a reentry circuit within or adjacent to the AV node.
+Key Points: AVNRT is a paroxysmal, regular, usually narrow-complex SVT caused by a reentry circuit within or adjacent to the AV node.
 Dual-pathway physiology is typical.
 Bedside hallmark is a…

 Key Points Definition: Wide complex tachycardia (WCT) = QRS >120 ms with a steady R-R interval.
 This section focuses on regular WCT (RWCT).
 Wide & irregular rhythms are covered separately…